ecoen66/homebridge-dummy-contact/README.md

 ```

-## My modified version of this Homebridge plugin creates an optional Contact Sensor to complement the switch.
+## This modified version of this Homebridge plugin creates an optional Contact Sensor to complement the switch.

-This is to allow my plugin homebridge-alexa the ability to trigger routines from the contact sensor.
+This is to allow NorthernMan54's plugin [homebridge-alexa](https://github.com/NorthernMan54/homebridge-alexa) the ability to trigger routines from the contact sensor.
 Also, by default each DummySwitch is a Lightbulb.
 This can be changed by passing the 'switch' argument in your config.json:
 ```
     "accessories": [
         {